 The functions of dissertation committees are to approve the student's research proposal, give direction to the development of the dissertation, conduct the dissertation defense, and determine when the dissertation has been successfully defended.
 Committee decisions shall be by a majority of its members.
 In the event of conflict, the final decision rests with the Chair.
 Dissertation committees shall consist of three, four, or more graduate faculty members, one of which will be the dissertation Chair.
-The dissertation Chair will be a member of the core faculty of the Educational Leadership doctoral program.
+The dissertation Chair will be a member of the faculty of the Educational Leadership doctoral program.
 At least one member of the committee must be a member of the core faculty of the Educational Leadership doctoral program.
-Members of the dissertation committee must hold graduate faculty status at the time they become members to serve on the dissertation committees.
+Members of the dissertation committees.
 Because of special expertise, an additional member may be added to the dissertation committee.
 To be eligible to serve as an additional member, this person must meet the requirements of graduate faculty membership and be approved by the College of Graduate Studies.
-Graduate Council Representatives are appointed to be present at the defenses (e.g. the Graduate Dean's representative).
+Graduate Council Representatives are selected by the student in consultation with the dissertation chair, and must present at the proposal and defense (e.g. the Graduate Dean's representative).
 The representative is a non-voting, non-participating member.

 Dissertation committee meetings are initiated by the student's dissertation chair.
 Dissertation committees review and approve the student's research proposal, give direction to the development of the dissertation, conduct the dissertation examination, and determine when the dissertation has been successfully defended.

 A quorum is required for a meeting of the dissertation committee, but absent members may vote by proxy.
 Committee decisions shall be by a majority of its members.
 While the Chair of the committee has primary responsibility for providing direction to the student's research, all members of the committee share in the responsibility for the quality of the work and are expected to make contributions in their respective areas of specialization.
 The dissertation chair has final approval on what is reasonable and appropriate.